 The choux pastry (or pâte à choux), the key ingredient of profiteroles, is made of butter, flour, eggs, and water.
-No raising agent is used, hence profiteroles are a very delicate pastry to make.
+No raising agent is used; hence, profiteroles are a very delicate pastry to make.

-Pâte à choux is said to have been invented in France by the head chef to the court of Caterina de’ Medici, an Italian noblewoman who had come to France to marry French King Henry II.
+Pâte à choux is said to have been invented in France by the head chef of the court of Caterina de’ Medici, an Italian noblewoman who had come to France to marry French King Henry II.